bartongroup/RoSA/README.md

 RoSA (currently) is a combination of an R package and some python scripts.
 The R package takes as input datasets containing several different read counts:

 - Full read counts by gene
-- Antisense counts by gene (via RoSA's python script to create an antisense annotation) At least one of:
+- Antisense counts by gene (via RoSA's python script to create an antisense annotation, and then read counting as usual) At least one of:
 - Spike-in sense and antisense counts (by aligning the reads data to the spike-ins, and generating read counts for each strand)
 - Spliced sense and antisense counts (via RoSA's python script to filter “sense-strand” spliced reads)

 The python scripts can be used to
-* create an antisense annotation to use to generate antisense read counts via a counting tool such as featureCounts:
+* create an antisense annotation (as gtf) from a standard annotation (as gff or gtf), which can then be used to generate antisense read counts via your favourite read counting tool (e.g. featureCounts):
 ```
 from viewseq.gffParser import GffParser
-p = GffParser("filename.gff")
+p = GffParser("inputannotation.gff")
-p.build_antisense_gtf_gene_only([(p.featureType.exon,outfiel.gtf)])
+p.build_antisense_gtf_gene_only([(p.featureType.exon,"outfile.gtf")])
 ```
 or
 ```
 from viewseq.gtfParser import GtfParser
-p = GtfParser("filename.gtf")
+p = GtfParser("inputannotation.gtf")
-p.build_antisense_gtf_gene_only([(p.featureType.exon,outfile.gtf)])
+p.build_antisense_gtf_gene_only([(p.featureType.exon,"outfile.gtf")])
 ```
-* generate sense and antisense counts of reads at splice junctions
+* generate sense and antisense counts of reads at splice junctions.
+The script takes the usual annotation (as gtf/gff) and corresponding alignment (as bam) and outputs counts of spliced sense and antisense reads to a designated output file.
+Because this script must process an entire bam file of reads, this is very slow.

 ## Known issues

-Installing pysam via pip can result in a broken installation: https://github.com/pysam-developers/pysam/issues/475
+Installing pysam via pip can result in a [broken installation](https://github.com/pysam-developers/pysam/issues/475)
 Workaround: use bioconda instead.

 ## Contact information